Removing bottlenecks in downstream processing purification

 Dr. Jonathan Fura

-In his current role, Jonathan focuses on developing technologies that are utilized to advance the development and manufacturing of antibody-based biopharmaceuticals and diagnostics.
+Jonathan focused on developing technologies that are utilized to advance the development and manufacturing of antibody-based biopharmaceuticals and diagnostics.
 Jonathan holds a Ph.D. in chemistry with a focus on developing immunomodulation therapeutic strategies.

 Dr. Nandu Deorkar

 Senior Vice President, Research & Development – Biopharma Production, Avantor